kdaigle95/Trucking-Company-Management-System/README.md

 If you are getting an error with your package name:

 1. Right click the root of the project --> Project Properties
 2. Categories --> Sources
 3. Add the source folder in the directory
 4. Rename the Label as needed
 5. Remove old package folder

+If it is still giving you problems:

+1. Right click the Source Packages folder --> Properties
+2. Categories --> Sources
+3. Add Folder
+4. Go up one folder and select the java folder
+5. Rename the Label as needed
+6. Remove old package folder